 The book includes comprehensive biographies of the perpetrators, which builds on original research conducted by Artur Hojan, as well as various accounts of them, including statements at war crimes trials and biographies of the Polish Arbeitskommando, which assisted the Nazis in the liquidation process, in a unique development, in the annals of the Holocaust.

 A major feature of this work is the Jewish Rolls of Remembrance that covers the few brave survivors who escaped from Chelmno, as well as biographies of Jews deported from the Reich to Lodz and then onto Chelmno, where the vast majority of prisoners met their deaths.
 Whilst it would be too overwhelming to include every name of those deported, using the Bundesarchiv.de online resource, it has been possible to include every surname, and thus give a representative picture.

 The book concludes with accounts of personal visits to Chelmno and the surrounding areas, and is richly illustrated with historical and contemporary photographs and documents.
 If all goes to plan the book should be published next spring.
 I am honoured to have co-authored such a book, as Chelmno has received scant coverage compared to other camps.

-Chris Webb is a Senior Fellow with CARR, and Founder of the Holocaust Historical Society.
+Mr Chris Webb is a Senior Fellow at CARR, and Founder of the Holocaust Historical Society.
 See his profile at:

 ©Chris Webb.
 Views expressed on this website are individual contributors’ and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).